 Corrected entry: When Meg Ryan and her boyfriend are making out at the airport terminal before she gets on the plane, watch the pillar in the background.
 Just to the left of it Billy Crystal is standing, waiting for a cue to walk around the corner and see them.

-New this month Correction: The person standing just behind the pillar is a man who is wearing a dark brown suit.
+Correction: The person standing just behind the pillar is a man who is wearing a dark brown suit.
 He is standing looking down, and emerges right after Billy Crystal does.
 It is not clear where Billy was coming from, but he wasn't behind the pillar.
 He is also wearing a gray suit.

 Corrected entry: Harry and Sally are talking to their respected friends (the split screen scene) about how they just had sex, in Harry's split screen is a mirror.
 Watch in the reflection as a crew member walks by as if nothing has happened.
 He actually walks by twice, in different directions.
 The film's director Rob Reiner walks by carrying some equipment seconds later.